ArgonDesign/alogic/doc/pipelines.md

 #### Complexity of stages

-While it is common to build pipelines that sustain a single operation every cycle, note that the `read;` and `write;` statements simply turn into common `.read()` and `.write()` calls on the inserted pipeline ports, and as such can be used at any place in the pipeline stage where a combinatorial statement is permitted.
+While it is common to build pipelines that sustain a single operation every cycle, note that the pipeline port `.read();` and `.write();` statements simply turn into common `.read()` and `.write()` calls on the converted input and output ports, and as such can be used at any place in the pipeline stage where a combinational statement is permitted.

-Note further that the pipeline stages really are fully capable FSMs and can have multiple states, perform function calls, or declare local storage and further explicit ports, the same way as any other FSM.
-The `read;` and `write;` statements can be invoked in multiple states, making more complex pipelines possible.
+Note further that the pipeline stages really are fully capable FSMs and can have multiple states, perform function calls, or declare local storage and further explicit ports, the same way as any other FSM, making more complex pipelines possible.

 <p align="center">